expanse-org/relay_cluster/docs/relay_api_spec_v2.md

 - `owner` - The owner address, must be applied.
 - `thxHash` - The transaction hash.
-- `symbol` - The token symbol like LRC,WETH.
+- `symbol` - The token symbol like LRC,WEXP.
 - `status` - The transaction status, enum is (pending|success|failed).
 - `txType` - The transaction type, enum is (send|receive|enable|convert).
 - `pageIndex` - The page want to query, default is 1.